aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 5.3.3.
 Making Contact as a Knocked Out Player

 A. A knocked out player may not initiate any physical contact, other than incidental contact.

 i.
 If a player is in the final motion of making contact before becoming knocked out by a dodgeball, they may complete that motion if it could not reasonably be stopped.

 a.
 The player must immediately act to cease that contact.

 b.
 If a player takes two steps between being knocked out and initiating contact with an opponent, then that contact is illegal.

 ii.
 While knocked out, it is illegal for a player to initiate a push, body block, charge, or wrap.

 B. If a knocked out player is already in contact with an opponent before becoming knocked out, they must immediately act to cease contact safely and with as little effect to the opponent as reasonably possible.

 ⚑ *Yellow Card*—Illegal contact while knocked out

 ### 5.3.4.
 Unnoticed Knockout

-If a player unintentionally continues play after dismounting or being hit by an opponent’s live dodgeball:
+If a player unintentionally continues play after dismounting or being hit by an opponent's live dodgeball:

 A. The referee verbally and visually informs the player that they have been knocked out.

 B. The referee may stop play in order to inform the player that they have been knocked out.

 i.
 If this occurs, any ball the player possessed when play was stopped is turned over to the opposing team.

-C. If a player affects play while unaware that they had been dismounted or hit by an opponent’s live dodgeball, they have affected play while unknowingly knocked out.
+C. If a player affects play while unaware that they had been dismounted or hit by an opponent's live dodgeball, they have affected play while unknowingly knocked out.

 i.
 If the player makes otherwise legal contact while unaware of being knocked out by a dodgeball, they are only subject to this penalty for that contact.

 ii.
-If a player propels a ball in violation of the natural motion rules immediately after being knocked out, they are not subject to this penalty for that propulsion (see: *5.6.2.
-Natural Motion Conditions*).
+If a player propels a ball in violation of the natural motion rules immediately after being knocked out, they are not subject to this penalty for that propulsion (see: *[5.6.2.
+Natural Motion Conditions](#562-natural-motion-conditions)*).

 ⚑ *Blue Card*—Affecting play while unknowingly knocked out